avnet-iotconnect/proteus-neai-demo/README.md

 * Copy your CPID and Environment into the *cpid* and *env* fields of *config.py*, **within the quotation marks.**

 * Enter the Unique ID for your device from Step 4 into the *unique_id* field, **within the quotation marks.**

-* For this general demo, leave the *plugin* field as "Default"
-  *  To connect your gateway to a sensor and acquire real data, refer to the appropriate README for the supported sensor pack within the [plugins](https://github.com/avnet-iotconnect/iotc-python-examples/tree/main/STM32MP157F-DK2_Demo/plugins) directory.

 * Save the *config.py* file and close the text editor.